Swastima Khadka

 Khadka debuted as an actress in the 2015 teen romance Hostel Returns, for which she was nominated for the National Film Awards for Best Supporting Actress.
-This initial success was followed by a series of commercially successful films.
-After her debut, she appeared in the 2017 romantic drama Love Love Love, which received positive reviews from critics.
-In 2017, Khadka appeared in the social drama film Chhakka Panja 2, which became commercially successful, grossing 60 million Nepalese rupees within the first six days of release, and became the second highest-grossing Nepali film.
+In 2017, Khadka appeared in the social drama film Chhakka Panja 2.
 That same year, Khadka starred in the drama film Bulbul.
 The film was selected as the Nepalese entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
-Her performance in the film was met with critical acclaim.

-Before venturing into Nepali cinema, she participated in Miss Teen Nepal at the age of 17.
 She has been married to Nischal Basnet since 2016.

 Personal and early life

 Swastima Khadka was born on 4 July 1995 in Kathmandu, Nepal.
 She completed her School Leaving Certificate (SLC) from Birendra Sainik Awasiya Mahavidyalaya, Bhaktapur.
 Khadka holds a three-year diploma in architectural engineering from the Thapathali Campus.
 At the age of 17, she participated in the Nepali national beauty pageant Miss Teen Nepal.
 She told The Nepali Man that Miss Nepal was "a bit far-fetched for her" and described the experience as "a stepping stone" for her.

 On 14 December 2015, Khadka and film director Nischal Basnet became engaged in the presence of close relatives.
-They married on 17 February 2016, in a private ceremony held at the Royal Events Banquet and Restaurant in Tinkune.
-The couple have been nicknamed "Rastryia Dai and Bhauju".
+They married on 17 February 2016, in a private ceremony held in Kathmandu.